Kellie Wells (athlete)

 Kellie Wells-Brinkley (born July 16, 1982) is an American track and field athlete who specialises in the 100 metres hurdles.
 She won an Olympic bronze medal at the London 2012, setting a personal best in the process.
-She is an alumna of Hampton University.

 Personal

-As a high school sophomore at James River High School in Chesterfield Virginia she left home after her mother's fiancé raped her.
+As a high school sophomore at James River High School in Chesterfield, Virginia, Wells left home after her mother's fiancé raped her.
 Her mother and stepfather were killed in a car accident a month later.